Hawaii Rainbow Warriors and Rainbow Wahine: Conference affiliation

 The Hawaiʻi men's teams competed as independents until joining the Western Athletic Conference (WAC) in 1979.
-The women's teams were independents until joining the Pacific Coast Athletic Association in 1985, with that conference rebranding as the Big West Conference in 1988.
+The women's teams were independents until joining the Pacific Coast Athletic Association in 1985, with that conference rebranding as the Big West Conference (BWC) in 1988.
 In 1996, the women's teams joined the men in the WAC.

 In July 2012, most of the school's teams moved from the WAC to the women's former league, the Big West Conference.
-Since the Big West does not sponsor football, the Rainbow Warriors became affiliate members of the Mountain West Conference.
+Since the Big West does not sponsor football, the Rainbow Warriors became affiliate members of the Mountain West Conference (MW).

 Teams in sports not sponsored by the Big West compete as members of the Mountain Pacific Sports Federation.

-In October 2024, Hawai’i announced that it will be joining the Mountain West Conference as a full member in 2026.
+In October 2024, Hawai’i announced that it would join the MW as a full member on July 1, 2026.
+At the time of announcement, four sports that UH housed in the Big West were not sponsored by the MW—men's swimming & diving and volleyball, plus women's beach volleyball and water polo.
+UH reached an agreement with the BWC to continue to house those four sports in that conference after otherwise joining the MW.
+However, the MW announced in October 2025 that it would begin sponsoring men's swimming & diving in 2026–27 with Hawai’i as an inaugural member.